mhoban/haplonet/README.md

 The order of sequences in either the data or alignment files is not important as the script associates samples by sequence identifier.

-So, with a sequence alignment of a one species and a data file describing (say) where they were sampled, you'd do:
+So, with a sequence alignment of one species and a data file describing (say) where they were sampled, you'd do:

 ```bash
 $ ./haplonet.r alignment.fasta data.tab